-Project Work Plan (20%) (submit as attachment)
+Theory of Change/Project Work Plan (15%) (submit an attachment)

-Please submit a project work plan (See Appendix B) detailing all project goals, objectives, activities, and outcomes in the Project Work Plan worksheet.
-Workplan must include specific activities for each quarter of the award.
+Please list all project goals, objectives, activities, and outcomes in the Theory of Change/Work Plan (See Appendix B).
+Workplan mustinclude specific activities for each quarter of the award.
 Additionally, an estimation of data measures and performance outcomes should be included.

-Logic Model (10%) (submit as attachment)
+Budget (30%) (submit an attachment)